1929 Pittsburgh Panthers football team

 The 1929 Pittsburgh Panthers football team, coached by Jock Sutherland, represented the University of Pittsburgh in the 1929 college football season.
 The Panthers finished the regular season undefeated and were considered the champions of the East, and by some, a national championship team.
-The Panthers concluded the season by traveling by train to California where they were trounced by USC in the Rose Bowl.
+The Panthers concluded the season by traveling by train to California, losing to USC in the Rose Bowl.
 According to a 1967 Sports Illustrated article, football pioneer Parke H. Davis, whose “outstanding nationwide team” selections for 1869 to 1933 (all made in 1933) are recognized as "major" in the official NCAA football records book, named Pitt that season's national champion.
 The article contained a "list of college football's mythical champions as selected by every recognized authority [sic] since 1924," which has served as the basis of the university's historical national championship claims, with Davis being the only selector of Pitt in 1929.
 The team is also recognized as a co-national champion in 1929 by College Football Data Warehouse, along with Notre Dame, the pick of nine major selectors.